the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 FIXME: This is applied FAIR principles elaborate a bit on why this is related for RSE competencies?
 Or do we want to make the point, that this teaches reproducible science?

 #### PRACE
-The Partnership for Advanced Computing in Europe (PRACE) [PRACE] offers training in the form of massive open online courses (MOOCs), online and on-site training events at European HPC facilities (aggregated on various websites, e.g. EuroCC Training [EuroCCTraining]), and white papers.
-While most training events are tailored for HPC-RSE, several recurring courses about programming languages (C++, Fortran, Python) are suitable for general RSEs, as they teach coding best practices, modern software design [LRZModernCpp], project management and version control [LRZIntroCpp].
+The Partnership for Advanced Computing in Europe (PRACE) [@PRACE] offers training in the form of massive open online courses (MOOCs), online and on-site training events at European HPC facilities (aggregated on various websites, e.g. EuroCC Training [@EuroCCTraining]), and white papers.
+While most training events are tailored for HPC-RSE, several recurring courses about programming languages (C++, Fortran, Python) are suitable for general RSEs, as they teach coding best practices, modern software design [@LRZModernCpp], project management and version control [@LRZIntroCpp].

 #### Helmholtz
-As part of its push towards a better RSE environment, the Helmholtz Association launched the [Helmholtz Federated IT Services] platform which provides educational material and trainings amongst other services for an audience of over 10.000 scientists in Germany and internationally.
+As part of its push towards a better RSE environment, the Helmholtz Association launched the [@Helmholtz Federated IT Services] platform which provides educational material and trainings amongst other services for an audience of over 10.000 scientists in Germany and internationally.
 All of these materials focus on RSE basics to refresh and expand the software engineering knowledge for recent graduates or to update the existing knowledge in established researchers.
 They are published under OER licenses and can serve as either self-learning instructions or form the basis of a hands-on training.
-To allow these educational offers to be easier brought to the scientists, the [Helmholtz Information & Data Science Academy] sustains a large network within the Helmholtz Association and beyond with a strong focus on graduate schools.
+To allow these educational offers to be easier brought to the scientists, the [@Helmholtz Information & Data Science Academy] sustains a large network within the Helmholtz Association and beyond with a strong focus on graduate schools.
-Further RSE training offers within the Helmholtz context are provided by the [Helmholtz AI] and [Helmholtz Imaging] platforms as well as the [Helmholtz Metadata Collaboration].
+Further RSE training offers within the Helmholtz context are provided by the [@Helmholtz AI] and [@Helmholtz Imaging] platforms as well as the [@Helmholtz Metadata Collaboration].

 #### Open Source Resources
 Due to the ever-evolving nature of skills and infrastructure in the RSE field, training material is often version-controlled, so that trainers can update it between iterations.
 For example, core lessons from the Carpentries and CodeRefinery are stored on GitHub, and any change is automatically mirrored to their website.
-Likewise, the reference work on RSE by Fogel [Fogel2005] was released in its second edition as a living document [Fogel2017].
+Likewise, the reference work on RSE by Fogel [@Fogel2005] was released in its second edition as a living document [@Fogel2017].

-Reference works are also available for self-study [Fogel2005], [Irving2021].
+Reference works are also available for self-study [@Fogel2005], [@Irving2021].

-The National Competence Center Sweden (ENCCS) [ENCCS] provides instructor training material [ENCCSInstructorTraining], [ENCCS2022] developed from Carpentries and CodeRefinery material, as well as lessons for HPC-oriented RSEs [ENCCSLessons].
+The National Competence Center Sweden (ENCCS) [@ENCCS] provides instructor training material [@ENCCSInstructorTraining], [@ENCCS2022] developed from Carpentries and CodeRefinery material, as well as lessons for HPC-oriented RSEs [@ENCCSLessons].

-The [Intersect] project ....
+The [@Intersect] project ....

 [Better Scientific Software (BSSW)] ...

-SSI?
-[Crouch2013] ...
+SSI? [@Crouch2013] ...

  - FIXME: Add NFDI initiatives like edutrain.